fenndev/calculator/README.md

-# calculator
+# Aba-Calc

-Calculator made in HTML, CSS, and JS.
+A simple calculator application made with SolidJS.